UW-INFO442-AU25/GreenTail-G2/docs/architecture/QUIZ_PAGE_ARCHITECTURE.md

 ## Content Specifications

 ### Hero Section Text
-- **Headline**: "Let's find the perfect organic match for your pet 🐾"
+- **Headline**: "Let's find the perfect organic match for your pet"
 - **Sub-headline**: "In just 90 seconds, get personalized organic food recommendations tailored to your pet's needs — and your budget."
 - **CTA Button**: "Start The 90-Second Quiz"
 - **Microcopy**: "5 simple steps.
 Personalized results."